bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/README.md

 A gas-efficient Solidity library using the iterative (rather than recursive) Red-Black binary search tree algorithm to help you maintain a sorted `uint` key index for your data.
 Insertions, deletions and searches are in **O(log n)** time (and ~gas).
 Note that the key of 0 is prohibited.
 Use the sorted keys as indices to your mapping tables of data to access your data in sorted order.

-Inserting an element into am empty tree costs 68,459 gas.
-Inserting an element into a tree with 9,999 elements costs 127,210 gas, on average.
-Removing an element from a tree with a single element costs 44,835 gas.
-Removing an element from a tree with 10,000 elements cost 81,486 gas, on average.
+Inserting a key into an empty tree costs 68,459 gas.
+Inserting a key into a tree with 9,999 keys costs 127,210 gas on average.
+Removing an element from a tree with a single key costs 44,835 gas.
+Removing a key from a tree with 10,000 keys cost 81,486 gas on average.

 An important use-case for this library is to maintain a sorted on-chain order book in decentralised exchange smart contracts, providing a provably fair order matching algorithm.